- Bachelor of Applied Science (Physiotherapy)

 Greg’s assessment approach centres around his strengths in soft tissue injury and treatment, neurological rehabilitation, understanding of the pathology, physiology, faulty biomechanics and the ergonomics and environmental factors relating to the client’s problem.
 Greg is a strong believer in (where possible) establishing the anatomical and pathological source, as well as the biomechanical, psychosocial and environmental causes for a clients problem.
 From this comprehensive diagnosis an accurate prognosis and management plan is devised with the client being intimately involved in their treatment and rehabilitation for the entire journey.
 Greg’s treatment approach typically incorporates education, exercise and advice with manual and dry needling techniques (naturally these will vary from client to client).

 Greg has had a long and successful history of working not only in the clinic but also with a vast array of industries in their early intervention, onsite treatment, assessment and training programs.
 Work Health products that assist to provide long term solutions to help improve and maintain the community’s health and wellbeing have been a passion for Greg since Smart Health was first created.
-Over the last 12 months Greg has been instrumental in developing then piloting the Smart Health School Partnership Program.
-The School Partnership Program aims to help develop and foster within a school community a culture of wellbeing through ongoing education and ergonomic set up advice for students, their parents and the staff and faculty.
+Greg has been instrumental in developing the Smart Health School Program.
+The School Program that has been run in Independent, public and Catholic schools over the last 5 years aims to help develop and foster within a school community a culture of physical health and wellbeing through ongoing education and ergonomic set up advice for students, their parents and the staff and faculty.

 Greg continues to have a strong belief in the collaborative client centred co-care model and utilises and refers to a large network of like-minded practitioners and doctors.